Chile women's national cricket team

 The Chile women's national cricket team, nicknamed Las Loicas, represents the country of Chile in women's cricket matches.

 In April 2018, the International Cricket Council (ICC) granted full Women's Twenty20 International (WT20I) status to all its members.
-Therefore, all Twenty20 matches played between Chile women and another international side after 1 July 2018 were a full WT20I.
+Therefore, all Twenty20 matches played between Chile women and another international side after 1 July 2018 have the full WT20I status.

 International Cricket

 Chile's first WT20I matches were contested as part of the South American Women's Championships in August 2018 against Brazil, Mexico and Peru however Peru's matches were not classified as WT20Is as not all of their players met the ICC residency requirements.
 Chile won four matches and lost two to finish second on the table.
 In the final against Brazil, Chile lost by a margin of 92 runs.